Godzilla vs. Megaguirus: Plot

-After destroying part of Shibuya with shock waves generated by her beating wings, Megaguirus heads to the waterfront and faces Godzilla.
-As they engage in a lengthy battle, she uses her speed to avoid Godzilla's attacks, but Godzilla eventually uses its own speed against her.
-As she flies toward Godzilla, it lunges forward with its dorsal fins in her path.
-She flies into the fins, and one of her arms is severed.
-Megaguirus, having been mutated by Godzilla's energy, generates a blast similar to Godzilla's atomic breath and knocks Godzilla down.
-Megaguirus speeds forward with the stinger on its long tail lowered, trying to stab Godzilla between the eyes.
-In a climactic moment, Godzilla catches the stinger in its mouth and crushes it in its jaws.
-Godzilla finally blasts Megaguirus with atomic breath, causing it to burst into flames and die.

 It is revealed that Godzilla was attracted to a secret plasma energy project housed at the Science Institute, in violation of the ban.
 The G-Graspers continue their mission to destroy Godzilla, but with the Dimension Tide falling out of orbit they are unable to get a lock on it.
-The vengeful Major Kiriko Tsujimori pilots a ship towards Godzilla, ejecting only at the last second.
-The Dimension Tide is able to lock on to the craft and fires just before burning up on reentry; Godzilla blasts at the approaching black hole with its atomic heat ray, but vanishes.
-In a postlude, however, Tsujimori again enlists Kudo to investigate suspicious seismic activity; then in an after-credits scene at Jun's school, an earthquake happens and Godzilla's roar is heard again.
+Tsujimori pilots a ship towards Godzilla, ejecting only at the last second.
+The Dimension Tide is able to lock on to the craft and fires just before burning up on reentry; before Godzilla blasts at the approaching black hole with his atomic breath, he seemingly vanishes.
+However, Tsujimori again enlists Kudo to investigate suspicious seismic activity.

+In a post-credits scene, it is revealed that Godzilla got buried underground as an earthquake strikes Tokyo.

 Cast

+Production

+Shōgo Tomiyama selected Masaaki Tezuka as director after Tezuka had worked as an assistant on Godzilla vs. Mechagodzilla II and the Rebirth of Mothra trilogy.
+Part of what influenced the direction of the film was Tezuka's desire to make something similar to Aliens which would serve as the impetus for what would become Godzilla vs. Megaguirus.
+When writing for the film, Wataru Mimura tried to avoid going too dark or violent due to the film's release date being so close to New Year's and felt a lighter tone was more reflective of the release date.
+Tezuka spoke of his intentions with Godzilla vs. Megaguirus: